 Tensile test specimens were prepared by following the recommended testing procedure as described in JIS-K7054.
-Specimens with dimensions 200×10 mm were cut out from the composites by a water jet.
+The specimens were cut out from the composites in the dimension of 200×10 mm by a water jet.
 The tensile test was conducted using universal material testing machine INSTRON 5566 at the crosshead speed of 1 mm/min.
-For each moulding condition shown in table 1, five specimens were tested.
+For each moulding condition shown in Table 1 respectively five specimens were tested.

 Three-point bending tests were also conducted, following the recommended testing procedures as described in JIS-K7017.
 The test specimens were cut out with a water jet.
-The length and width of the specimens were 60 and 15 mm, respectively.
-The specimen support span was set at 40 mm.
-The bending test was conducted by a universal material testing machine INSTRON 5566.
-The load was applied to the specimen at a strain rate of 1 mm/min.
+The length and width of the specimens are 60 and 15 mm respectively.
+The specimen support span was set for 40 mm.
+The bending test was conducted by universal material testing machine INSTRON 5566.
+Load was applied to the specimen at a strain rate of 1mm/min.

-To obtain the degradation of jute fabric affected by high temperatures, single fibre tensile tests were conducted for a single jute fibre taken out from the hotpressed jute fabric using a testing machine for micro material (MMT-101NB-10, Shimadzu Co., Japan).
-The jute fabric was hot-pressed in a vacuum press machine.
-The pressure and heating temperature were set at 3.0 MPa and 190°C, respectively.
-Specimens were prepared by following the recommended testing procedure as described in ASTM D3379/ JIS R7606.
+To obtain the degradation of jute fabric affected by high temperatures, single fibre tensile tests were conducted for a single jute fibre taken out from the hot pressed jute fabric using a testing machine for micro material (MMT-101NB-10, Shimadzu Co., Japan).
+The jute fabric was hot pressed in a vacuum press machine.
+The pressure and heating temperatures were set for 3.0 MPa and 190°C. Specimens were prepared by following the recommended testing procedure as described in ASTM D3379/ JIS R7606.
 Polyester thin film was used for a tab and a fibre was glued to it.